 Teen drivers may not be of legal drinking age, but that doesn't stop them from accessing alcoholic beverages.
-According to recent statistics from Students Against Drunk Driving (SADD), 72 percent of students have consumed alcohol by the end of high school, and the rate of binge drinking among those teens is as high as 17.4 percent.
+According to recent statistics from Students Against Drunk Driving (SADD), 72% of students have consumed alcohol by the end of high school, and the rate of binge drinking among those teens is as high as 17.4%.
 Some teens pay people they don't know to purchase alcohol for them, while others get it from unrelated adults or even from their parents, guardians or other adult family members.

 Teen alcohol use often starts at a younger age than adults realize.
 One in three eighth graders drinks alcohol, and according to Mothers Against Drunk Driving (MADD), kids who start drinking young are seven times more likely to be in an alcohol-related crash.

 While one in five teens admits to binge drinking, only one in 100 parents believe that their child engages in this kind of behavior.
 It's important for parents to talk to their kids about alcohol, and about drinking and driving, whether they think their teens are at risk or not.
 That's why SADD encourages parents to talk openly about alcohol with their teenagers, set simple strategies like limiting overnights with friends and praise good choices.
 Parents can also connect with a local community coalition against teen drunk driving, and contact their state legislators to express their concerns and learn about any state laws that may address this issue.